Gmail UX study

 Prototype on Figma

-Easy to switch and mute accounts when needed
+Easy to switch and mute accounts when needed, providing control over notifications and better separation of work and personal life.

 Conclusion